winstonma/MMM-HK-KMB/README.md

 ## Configuration
 Sample minimum configuration entry for your `~/MagicMirror/config/config.js`:

   ...

   {
     module: 'MMM-HK-KMB',
     position: 'top_left',
     config: {
       stops: [
         {
           stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
         }
       ]
     }
   } 						// If this isn't your last module, add a comma after the bracket

   ...

 Sample configuration entry for your `~/MagicMirror/config/config.js` with optional parameters:

   ...

   {
     module: 'MMM-HK-KMB',
     position: 'top_left',
     config: {
       stops: [
         {
           stopID: 'HO06-S-1250-0',		// Which stop would you like to have displayed?
         }
       ],
       labelRow: true, // Show or hide column headers
       reload: 60000 	// How often should the information be updated?
 (In milliseconds) }
   } 						// If this isn't your last module, add a comma after the bracket

   ...

 ## Figuring out the correct stopID
-1. Open your web browser and navigate to the [KMB Mobile Page](http://m.kmb.hk/tc/).
+1. Open your web browser and navigate to the [USHB KMB Search Page](https://search.ushb.net/bus/KMB).
+2. Enter the KMB Bus route number that passes the stop.
+Then the route info would be displayed.
-2. Use the top search field to find the Line that the stop will stopped.
+3. At the top of the page, pick the desired `路線方向`
-3. Once you can see the stop in your browser, click the Map.
+4. Go to the bus stop list and click on your bus stop
+5. At the map, click on `車站資料`.
+A new page would be displayed.
-4. When a new page is being displayed, check the link (e.g. http://www.kmb.hk/chi/map.php?file=HO06-S-1250-0).
+6. When a new page is being displayed, check the link (e.g. https://search.ushb.net/bus/stop/TS26-T-1000-0).
 Note the last portion of the link (e.g. HO06-S-1250-0)is the `StopID` you are looking for.

 ## Config Options
 | **Option** | **Default** | **Description** |